mozilla-ai/lumigator/docs/source/user-guides/prepare-evaluation-dataset.md

 ### 1. Collect

-If you already have a system running, whether it already uses Language Models to summarize or not, automatically save examples that go into that system If there are humans or a high-quality process that already summarizes or translates these examples, collect those output summaries together with the input text.
+At worst, you will have to collect examples of input text manually.

+At best, you already have a baseline system running; this could be first version of your application that may or may not be using a Language Model to do the task at hand (e.g. summarize), but it's already interfacing with users.

+If it's already receiving input (i.e. examples) from users, you can automatically save them under the column `examples`.

 ```{note}
 Ensure you are legally allowed and have collected consent from your users to collect this data.
 ```

-At the end of this step, which may take anywhere between minutes and months (depending on your workflow), you should have a list of as many examples as possible of at least original texts from your domain.
+At the end of this step, which may take anywhere between minutes and months (depending on your workflow), you should have a list of as many `examples` as possible of at least original texts from your domain.

+For example, you can save them into a spreadsheet (if the process is manual) or a JSON file (if the process is automatic).

+This will make exporting it to the CSV format that Lumigator currently supports less error-prone.

 #### How many do you need?